Green Schools Quest

 Awards

-Cash awards and trophies are presented to winning teams in Elementary, Middle School, and High School Categories.
-This year’s NEW prize structure:
+Cash awards and trophies are presented to winning teams in Lower Elementary, Upper Elementary, Middle School, and High School Categories.
+This year’s prize structure:

-Additionally, five Spotlight Awards are presented across the age divisions ($100 each):
+Additionally, four Spotlight Awards are presented across the age divisions:

 Projects & Impact